yitu-opensource/T2T-ViT/README.md

 # Tokens-to-Token ViT: Training Vision Transformers from Scratch on ImageNet, [arxiv](https://arxiv.org/abs/2101.11986)

 ### Update:
+2021/03/02: we update our new results.
+Now our T2T-ViT-14 with 21.5M parameters can reach 81.5% top1-acc by training from scratch on ImageNet.

 2021/02/21: our T2T-ViT can be trained on most of common GPUs such as 1080Ti, 2080Ti, TiTAN V, V100 stably with '--amp' (Automatic Mixed Precision).
 In some specifical GPU like Tesla T4, 'amp' would cause NAN loss when training T2T-ViT.
 If you get NAN loss in training, you can disable amp by removing '--amp' in the [training scripts](https://github.com/yitu-opensource/T2T-ViT#train).

-2021/02/18: we update some new results and new MACs for our T2T-ViT models, and update Figure1 accordingly in this repo.
-These new results will be updated in next arxiv version.

 2021/02/14: we update token_performer.py, now T2T-ViT-7, T2T-ViT-10, T2T-ViT-12 can be trained on 4 GPUs with 12G memory, other T2T-ViT also can be trained on 4 or 8 GPUs.